 - We will begin to explore notation through singing and instrumental practice on both tuned and untuned instruments, giving our children opportunity to explore pitch, duration, dynamics, tempo, timbre, texture, and structure.

 - We provide opportunities for our children to play and perform in solo and ensemble settings, allowing them to improve their accuracy, fluency, control, and expression while using their voices and playing musical instruments.

-- As part of our extracurricular programme, we offer additional guitar and violin classes, as well as a choir, which will build on the abilities that students have already learned while playing the ukulele and allow them to advance to the next level of musical proficiency.
+- As part of our extracurricular programme, we offer additional guitar and keyboard lessons, as well as a choir, which all build on the abilities that students have already learned while playing the ukulele and flute and allow them to advance to the next level of musical proficiency.
 While also ensuring that they are given more opportunity to perform.

 Our students will advance intellectually, emotionally, creatively, and socially in music, regardless of where they begin.
 Knowledge, understanding, and abilities will be strengthened and embedded so that students can reach their maximum potential and be properly prepared for secondary school.
 They will recognise that music is a means of communication and will listen to and explore music from various eras, cultures, and genres with respect.
 They will gain knowledge and cultural capital as well as an understanding that they, too, can communicate through music with resilience, regardless of affluence, special needs, cultural heritage, religious belief, or age.
 The musical repertoire they are exposed to should serve to instil a passion of music in our children.

 They will take pride in all they do and strive to be the best at it.
 When confronted with a problem, they will show resiliency and the ability to persevere.
 They will gain confidence in their own abilities and develop a sense of responsibility and pride as a result of their performance.